lmagyar/prim-sync/README.md

 ### Networking

-You have to able to access your phone with a constant url or host name (fixed LAN IP, mDNS, VPN, hosts file, your choice).
-Because this host name will be used as unique identifier to store the per-device-sync-state between runs.
+Either use the built-in zeroconf (DNS-SD) functionality in Primitive FTPd (see below), or set up a constant address (IP or host name) for your phone (fixed LAN IP, VPN, hosts file, your choice).

 ### Primitive FTPd